statisticalbiotechnology/cb2030/questions/clustering.md

   * As stated by VanderPlas in the section on k-means clustering, multiple starting guesses are often used in order to find a good configuration.
 It is mentioned that the default setting in Scikit-Learning is running the algorithm for 10 guesses.
 Is this number generally enough?
 What should we consider when choosing the number of starting guesses?
   > No, this is problem dependent, and you have to try for yourself and see.

-2. It is mentioned that clustering might result in a local, but not global minimum and that we can address this by choosing different starting points.
+2. *I:* It is mentioned that clustering might result in a local, but not global minimum and that we can address this by choosing different starting points.
 Is there any way to assess whether we actually found the global minimum?
 Or would we just assume that when the same / a similar result is obtained with different starting points, the global minimum is found?
   > No there is no way to tell.

 1. Convergence does not imply that you have reached the globally optimal clustering.
 Many k-mean approaches, as well as GMMs, use repeated clustering, based on different starting cluster centers, to obtain different clustering options.
 If different results are obtained, how is it then determined which clustering to settle for?
 I assume (but might be wrong) it’s not so easy as to say that the clustering that occurs the most times is always the one that makes the most sense?